 Why should I enter the Next Generation Award?

-Recognition, prestige, opportunity – essentially Next Generation gives someone the chance to win an industry-recognised award, a cash prize of £9000 and a tailored work experience programme at some of the world’s leading vehicle manufacturers.
+Recognition, prestige, opportunity – essentially Next Generation gives someone the chance to win an industry-recognised award, a cash prize of £8000 and a tailored work experience programme at some of the world’s leading vehicle manufacturers.
 Whilst we can’t guarantee a job in the automotive industry, a number of past entrants have subsequently secured fantastic jobs in the industry (and not just the overall winner).
-Don’t take our word for it – see our 2016 winner in action here - Morven's story
+Don’t take our word for it – see our 2016 winner Josh talk about his experience here - Josh's story

 Who can enter the Next Generation Award?

 Our intention is to encourage more young people to pursue a career in the automotive industry so anyone aged between 17 and 25 can enter.
 You must either reside in the UK or currently study at a UK school or University.
-All entrants must be eligible to work in the UK and be available for work experience (one month at each partner organisation) after the winner’s announcement.
+All entrants must be eligible to work in the UK (you will be requested to provide proof of this if selected as one of the 6 finalists) and be available for five months consecutive work experience (one month at each partner organisation) after the winner’s announcement.
 Work experience will be arranged for the winner with each of the partner organisations.
 Work experience typically begins in early spring following the announcement of the winner at the end of November.

 What do I have to submit to enter the Next Generation Award?

 You must complete the online entry form and enter your personal details.
 To upload an entry you must provide a 1000-word description of your idea or innovation, the customer/client needs that it meets, its feasibility both technically and commercially, and the viability of its implementation.
 You can upload supporting images portraying the development of your idea – early sketches, renderings, initial prototype images, etc. Each image should be no more than 3MB.